remiheens/giploy/README.md

 GIT_WORK_TREE=/var/www/<project> git checkout -f
 ```

-Make sure that your hook have correct rights
+Make sure that your hook have corrects rights
 ```
 $ chmod +x hooks/post-receive
 ```

 #### on deployment/dev server

-In your repository path , you have to add a remote server to use this script.
+In your repository path, you have to add a remote server to use this script.
 ```
 $ cd <repository-path>
 $ git remote add production ssh://<website.com>/home/<user>/<project>.git